 How to build a Product Marketing team from scratch #

-First thing’s first, you’ll need to assess where you’re at right now.
-If you don’t have any marketing hires, then you’ve got a fresh slate.
-Start with the following questions:
+First things first, you’ll need to assess where you’re at right now.
+If you don’t have any product marketing hires, then you’ve got a fresh slate.
+That starts with figuring out some questions first.

 What’s your expected/needed SaaS growth rate?